BWITS/rundeck-build-Dockerfile/README.md

 # rundeck
-Rundeck with aws ec2 node plugin on CentOS + OpenJDK7
+Rundeck with aws ec2 node plugin on CentOS

+Installation steps have been simplified by puppet automation.